freyyia/xCTing_training/README.md

 # xCTing training, March 28-29, Centrum Wiskunde & Informatica

-1.5-day on-line training on the Mathematics of Computed Tomography, organized in the context of the EU Marie Curie Industrial Training Network program [*xCTiNg*](https://xcting-itn.eu/).
+1.5-day on-line training on the Mathematical principles and simulation of industrial Computed Tomography, organized in the context of the EU Marie Curie Industrial Training Network program [*xCTiNg*](https://xcting-itn.eu/).

+The purpose of this course is to provide an overview on the subject of mathematical aspects of Computed Tomography.
+This course will cover reconstruction algorithmic issues, topics dealing with how to generate data for reconstruction in different domains, and artefacts inherent to different data collection strategies.
+Finally, the course comprises the basics on simulation of industrial Computed Tomography and an introduction to the ASTRA open source toolbox.

 ## Program